engpok/Calenduuh/support.md

 ---

+## Version History

+### Version 2.1
+ - Text box borders more prominent
+ - font changing buttons now in appointment editor

+### Version 2
+ - Help is now a link to this browser page
+ - No longer two apps (paid and free); now: single app with In-App-Purchase

+---

 ## 📬 Contact

 If you need additional help, feel free to reach out:
 **cellanalysis1@gmail.com**

 Thank you for using Calenduuh!